About the McKnight Foundation

 The McKnight Foundation is an equal opportunity employer and proudly values diversity.
 We encourage candidates of all backgrounds to apply.

-Please submit your resume and cover letter expressing your interest in the position and fit for the role via the Become Candidate button below.
+Please submit your resume and cover letter expressing your interest in the position and fit for the role via the Become a Candidate button at the top of the page.
 Letters may be addressed to Sarah Meyer.
+Please note that resumes rather than CVs are strongly encouraged.

-The search for Program Officers, Midwest Climate & Energy is being assisted by a team from GoodCitizen:
+The search for a Senior Program Officer, International is being assisted by a team from GoodCitizen: